- Important notice on I-130, petitions for alien relative

 The Embassy of the United States of America is pleased to inform the Citizens of the Republic of Suriname of the following important changes in consular procedures applying to visa applications:

 The United States Department of State has developed the electronic non-immigrant visa application form, the DS-160 , which incorporates all existing NIV applications into one interactive, online form.
 The DS-160 replaces the three forms that made up the Electronic Visa Application Form (EVAF).
 The DS-160 is required at all U.S. Embassies and Consulates worldwide.

 This means that the old DS-156, DS-157 and DS-158 will no longer be used to apply for a visa as the DS-160 replaces all other NIV application forms with the exception of individuals applying for a K visa, who should use the DS-156 and the DS-156K (see the Visa Categories Not Using the DS-160 section below for more information).

 On March 29, 2012, the Department of State published an interim final rule in the Federal Register to adjust visa processing fees.
-The fees for most nonimmigrant visa applications and Border Crossing Cards will increase, while all immigrant visa processing fees will decrease.
-The new fees are scheduled to go into effect on April 13, 2012.
+The fees for most nonimmigrant visa applications and Border Crossing Cards have been increased, while all immigrant visa processing fees have been decreased.
+The new fees are in effect since April 13, 2012.
 For more information, review the Press Release and Fees for Visa Services.

 December 4, 2009